datascisteven/Automated-Hate-Tweet-Detection/README.md

 # Data Understanding:

+What are the challenges in dealing with tweets:

+Inconsistent use of grammar, proper spelling, punctuation, and capitalization Repetition of same ch1aracter, and use of random abbreviations makes tokenization and POS tagging difficult Use of special characters, i.e. emojis, emoticons, hashtags

 *Here are the visualizations for the top 25 tokens for training hate and non-hate tweets:*

 <center><img src="images/freq_dist_zero.png"></center>